swibcon/swib.org/var/html/swib23/data_protection.md

 ## Emails

 If you provide us with your email address it will be used only to correspond with you.
 It will not be used for other purposes or be passed on to third parties.
-Please be advised that emails transmitted without encryption can be noticed and even falsified by unauthorised persons.
+Please be advised that emails transmitted without encryption can be noticed and even falsified by unauthorized persons.

 ## Encryption

 This website uses SSL encryption to protect your data.
-However, please be advised that because of security flaws, e.g. while using a browser, your data can be noticed or even falsified by unauthorised persons in spite of encryption.
+However, please be advised that because of security flaws, e.g. while using a browser, your data can be noticed or even falsified by unauthorized persons in spite of encryption.

 ## Contact